Transcript: White House Chief Of Staff John Kelly's Interview With NPR

 I don't think so.
 I mean it was a horrible deal.
 The best deal someone thought they could get.
 Horrible deal.

-What's step two now that we pulled out?
+What's Step 2 now that we pulled out?
 What is the new deal?

-Reestablishing, not reestablishing, but ensuring that a country that has been has been very unreliable in their claims about not ever having a nuclear program etc. doesn't get a nuclear program.
+Re-establishing, not re-establishing, but ensuring that a country that has been has been very unreliable in their claims about not ever having a nuclear program etc. doesn't get a nuclear program.
 And in a country that is developing [intercontinental ballistic missiles] ... the rational man and woman can't quite understand why he'd need an ICBM that could reach Europe or the United States.
 It's the same kind of point that he's making to Kim — why do you need nuclear weapons?
 Why do you need an ICBM that can hit the United States?
 We have no intention of invading you.
 Work this thing out with your brothers and sisters to the south.
 So, the Europeans are decided to stay in.
 And I think we'll help them improve on the [agreement] that they have with Iran.

 Regarding the upcoming summit with Kim.
 How can you be sure that he's not going to trick you?
 We've been down this road so many times before and there have been disappointments with that country.

-Note: Editor's note: This post contains language some may find offensive.